wkhere/webassembly/README.md

 * to have views in pure Elixir, without HTML templates
-* to utilize Erlang's approach: you can feed sockets with iolists
+* to utilize Erlang's approach: you can feed sockets with iolists instead of one big binary produced by template engine

 You can possibly mix different styles: code small snippets in WebAssembly and feed them to your partial templates, finally using